BRAIN-TO/xnat_utilities/README.md

 b.
 If you use our version: `docker run --rm -it -v <base_dir>:/base heudiconv -d <base_dir/dicoms_dir>/sub-{subject}/*.dcm -o <base_dir/bids_dir>/ -f <base_dir/heuristic_dir>/<heuristic_file> -s <subject_index> -c dcm2niix -b --overwrite --minmeta`

 \* Relative path from a base directory rather than absolute path is highly recommended. \
-\* If you need to run heudiconv on the same data again, remove the existing BIDS folder first.
+\* If you need to run heudiconv on the same data again, remove the existing output folder first.

-Method2 for a single subject using our version:
+Method2 for a single subject using our version: (easier to use but less freedom)
-1. Get the heudiconv_test.sh and a converter file (available in ./heudiconv/)
+1. Get the heudiconv_test.sh from this repository and a converter file (available in ./heudiconv/)
-2. Put the script in the parent directory (base_dir) of your dicom directory (and bids directory if exists).
-Put the converter in the base directory.
+2. Put heudiconv_test.sh and the converter file in a base directory (base_dir).
+This base directory should be the parent directory of your project's dicom directory.
-3. When you are in the base directory, run heudiconv_test.sh with four arguments: relative path to converter file, name of dicom directory, name of bids directory and subject index (e.g., 01)
+3. When you are in the base directory, use `chmod u+x heudiconv_test.sh` to make the script executable.
+Then you can run heudiconv_test.sh with three arguments: the name of the dicom directory, the name of the converter file and the subject index (e.g., `./heudiconv_test.sh Yuexin_project heuristic_sequence.py 01`).
+The output will be in the base directory (e.g. ./Yuexin_project_BIDS)

 ### heuristic file provided by us
 - heuristic_protocol.py: classification based on series description.
-- heuristic_sequence.py: classification based on sequence name.
+- heuristic_sequence.py: more complete classification based on sequence name.

 ## MRIQC